snapetech/slskdn/README.md

 ```

 ## Versioning
-slskdn follows slskd's version numbers with a suffix: `0.24.1-slskdn.1` = First slskdn release based on slskd 0.24.1
+slskdN follows slskd's version numbers with a suffix: `0.24.1-slskdN.1` = First slskdN release based on slskd 0.24.1

 Detailed documentation for configuration options can be found [here](https://github.com/slskd/slskd/blob/master/docs/config.md), and an example of the YAML configuration file can be reviewed [here](https://github.com/slskd/slskd/blob/master/config/slskd.example.yml).

 ## Reverse Proxy
-slskdn may require extra configuration when running it behind a reverse proxy.
+slskdN may require extra configuration when running it behind a reverse proxy.
 Refer [here](https://github.com/slskd/slskd/blob/master/docs/reverse_proxy.md) for a short guide.

 ## Contributing
 We welcome contributions from *everyone*—first-timers and veterans alike.
 No prior commit history required.